 “Do not worry about your life, what you will eat or drink, or about your body, what you will wear. …Look at the birds in the sky; they do not sow or reap, they gather nothing into barns, yet your heavenly Father feeds them.
 Are you not more important than they?”
 Matt 6:24-34.

-Often popular slogans, such as “Keep Calm & Carry On,” Or, “Don’t worry be happy!” don’t mean all too much, and don’t possess the power to get us through truly difficult times.
+Often famous slogans, such as “Keep Calm & Carry On,” Or, “Don’t worry, be happy!” don’t mean all too much, and don’t possess the power to get us through challenging times.

-We are days away from Ash Wednesday, and I would like to share with you some of my ideas appropriate for the season of Lent, and its potential for grace in our lives, and in the lives of our loved one.
+We are days away from Ash Wednesday, and I would like to share with you s ideas appropriate for the season of Lent and its potential for grace in our lives and in the lives of our loved one.

 We are called – to live out these teachings, yet need a time of prayer and reflection to better prepare for this work.

-When I listen to this particular passage from Matthew’s gospel, these sentiments ask us to trust in him, so much so that we have a greater serenity despite uncertainty, confusion and upset.
+When I listen to this particular passage from Matthew’s gospel, these sentiments ask us to trust in him, so much so that we have a more significant serenity despite uncertainty, confusion, and upset.

-Serious health issues such as cancer, the death of a husband, wife or child – or issues we face day to day, where we are wrongly judged by others, a co-worker or a friend, may cause uncertainty, confusion and personal turmoil.
+Serious health issues such as cancer, the death of a husband, wife, or child – or problems we face day to day, where we are wrongly judged by others, a co-worker or a friend, may cause uncertainty, confusion, and personal turmoil.

 I’m reminded of an incident in my own ministry, where I went to see a friend dying of cancer.
-It was a very difficult encounter, my friend was in great pain, and could barely talk.
+It was a challenging encounter, my friend was in great pain, and could barely talk.

 I wanted to end the brief conversation with a prayer, said to him: “We can always pray for a miracle.”
 My friend, more in tune with today’s gospel, made the wise response: “Mike, you can pray for a miracle, but I’m praying for serenity.”